memfrag/MJGL/README.md

 MJGL
 ====

-Objective-C convenience classes for creating OpenGL index/vertex buffers for both OS X and iOS
+Objective-C convenience classes for using OpenGL, for both OS X and iOS.

 Licensed under the MIT license.